|Frequently Asked Questions|

 SPOTTING PIX (pinto-spotted donkeys)

-Dear John Henry (advice from a Mule)
+Dear John Henry (advise from a Mule)

 One tough Mule/Bad-ass Mule